bitnami/containers/bitnami/grafana/README.md

 - Grafana doesn't ship the [`grafana-image-renderer` plugin](https://github.com/grafana/grafana-image-renderer/) by default anymore since it's not compatible with K8s distros with IPv6 disable.
 Instead, the `GF_INSTALL_PLUGINS` environment variable is set by default including this plugin so it's installed during the container's initialization, users can easily avoid it by overwriting the environment variable.

-## Branch Deprecation Notice

-Grafana's branch 8.x.x is no longer maintained by upstream and is now internally tagged as to be deprecated.
-This branch will no longer be released in our catalog a month after this notice is published, but already released container images will still persist in the registries.
-Valid to be removed starting on: 08-18-2022

 ## Contributing

 We'd love for you to contribute to this container.
 You can request new features by creating an [issue](https://github.com/bitnami/containers/issues), or submit a [pull request](https://github.com/bitnami/containers/pulls) with your contribution.